sjstoelting/MODx-htmlToPDF/readme.txt

 The package contains source for the CMS MODx Evolution, available at http://modxcms.com/

+If you use Microsoft Windows in any version, please notice, that all files of this project have UNIX based line breaks.

 The source is licensed under the GNU Lesser General Public License, version 2.1 as published on http://www.gnu.org/licenses/lgpl-2.1.html, the license is also available in the license.txt file within this package.